 - Though they weren’t built for knits, they were built for thicker fabrics and can handle heavier weights with ease

 - Can often be found for free or inexpensive

 - Saving something from the landfill

 Vintage machine – cons:

-- It can be expensive to find replacement parts, manuals, cords, etc.
+- It can be expensive or challenging to find replacement parts, manuals, cords, etc.